byeoon/Proper-Windows-Reinstall/README.md

 There are two different ways to optimally install Windows, it depends on personal preference.

 ### English (World)
 Before installing Windows (10/11) while you are still in the media creation tool **SET YOUR REGION TO American (World)**.
 If you do not see the option in the media tool, you will have to do that in the setup itself (image below).
 This removes any 3rd party applications and bloat that Windows tries to install on start such as Candy Crush, TikTok, and Solitare.
 Some services like the Microsoft Store and core functions have been reported to be broken on some installations of World.
 I have not had any issues occurr for me and if you don't care about those potential risks you can continue using World.
 If you do care, read the `Enterprise LTSC` section.
-It is a great alternative to World, if not better in some cases.
+It is a great alternative to World if not better in some cases.

 <img src="https://github.com/user-attachments/assets/13342b8b-4fa7-439f-aa45-d8b067c760b8" height="480px" width="480px">